Smoked honey meets butter to create an incredibly elegant and delicious Smoked Honey Butter spread for rolls, toast, sandwiches, and so much more.

 This is really a great way to impress your friends with something they would never expect.
-They see a simple butter dish on the table, and go to dig in, but wait.
-What is that they’ll ask???
+They see a simple butter dish on the table, and go to dig in… but wait… “What is that?” they’ll ask?
 It’s so good!

 Then you can wow them by telling them you made smoked honey butter.
 They don’t need to know how easy it is.

-All we do is pour the honey in a glass dish.
-We use approximately equal parts butter and honey (not exactly but close enough), so however much smoked honey butter you wish to make will determine how much honey you will begin with.
+We use roughly equal parts butter and honey, so however much smoked honey butter you wish to make will determine how much honey you will begin with.
 For this example we used a 12 oz jar of honey for two sticks of butter (8 ounces).
 It yields about one pound of honey butter.

 Once the honey is ready place it in your mixer with 2 sticks (1 cup) of room temperature softened butter (no salt added).
 Then mix until combined and the consistency is similar to a frosting.
 It will be slightly thick and whipped, but will have a nice consistency to it.
 This is where you can add salt if you wish.
 Just a touch goes a long way to bring out the flavors.

 Then place in your serving dishes and let them sit.
 At this point you can cover them and place in the fridge, or serve immediately.
 Right before eating, add a touch of finishing salt to the top of the dish.

 Alternatively you can mold the butter into a roll, much like the store-bought sticks, and store in your fridge for several weeks.
 Or freeze for up to six months.
 Just slice off pieces as you need it.

 - Lay out a large plastic wrap and place butter in center of wrap.